lenskit/progress-api/docs/api.rst

     configured with a single final state ``'finished'``.

 State names usually aren't displayed, but they can be logged by backends, and configurable backends will use them to determine colors or other visuals.
+Backends that only support a single state should report the sum of all final states as their completed item count.

 It is not recommended to include an initial state; the initial state can be modeled by the fraction of the total that has not yet been added to any